My friend Sara has run a small online business out of her living room for twelve years. It’s her whole life. She takes it very very personally.

-So when we yell at a website or company, using our computer or phone appliance, we forget it's not an appliance, but a person that's affected.
+So when we yell at a website or company, using our computer or phone, we forget it’s not an appliance but a person that’s affected.

-It's dehumanizing to have thousands of people passing through our computer screens, so we do things we'd never do if they were sitting next to us.
+It’s dehumanizing to have thousands of people passing through our computer screens, so we do things we’d never do if those people were sitting next to us.